-- Mandatory enrollment means the employee would automatically be enrolled into the PRPP but still have the option to opt out of the plan by formally requesting it.
+- Mandatory enrollment means the employee would automatically be enrolled in the PRPP but still have the option to opt-out of the plan by formally requesting it.
 Data in the US has shown that there is a much higher participation rate with mandatory enrollment than with voluntary enrollment.

 - Voluntary enrollment means the employee must formally request to participate in the plan.

-To ensure that people will have money for retirement, there needs to be some restrictions around accessing retirement savings.
-Disciplined savers don’t need these restriction but unfortunately that savings discipline is really lacking.
+To ensure that people will have money for retirement, there need to be some restrictions around accessing retirement savings.
+Disciplined savers don’t need these restrictions but unfortunately, that savings discipline is really lacking.
 Employees who participate in Defined Benefit Plans or Defined Contribution Pensions generally have a bigger retirement nest egg because it is difficult or near impossible to get access to these funds while working.

-One of the problems with Group RRSPs is the large number of people who take money out of their RRSPs while working.
-This is counter productive not only from a retirement perspective but also a tax perspective.
+One of the problems with Group RRSPs is a large number of people who take money out of their RRSPs while working.
+This is counterproductive not only from a retirement perspective but also from a tax perspective.

 For the PRPPs to be successful, the government needs to impose withdrawal restrictions to make it difficult to access money.
 One of the Reasons defined benefit pensions have been the foundation for retirement is because of the forced savings and also the difficulty in withdrawing money while you are working.